AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 # Notes on Quantum Computing (Draft)

 ## Abstract
 A brief survey of quantum computing is provided.
 Following an overview, a section on the mathematical foundations precedes a section on engineering quantum architectures.
 Quantum information theory, theory of quantum computation,  and quantum computational complexity are included in the section on mathematical foundations.
-Three application domains are considered: 1.
+Three application domains are then considered: 1.
 Quantum physics (*viz* many-body theory & quantum fields), 2.
 Machine learning, and 3.
 Quantitative finance.

 ### 1. Overview